We’ve read a few articles recently giving data a hard time.

 But hang on.
 This needs reframing…

-If you’re afraid to step outside your comfort zone, you’re stuck in your ways, and you’ve lost your marketing mojo, I’d like to unapologetically say that this is not the data’s fault.
-Instead, consider the other stakeholder involved.
-(That’s you).
+If you’re afraid to step outside your comfort zone, you’re stuck in your ways, and you’ve lost your marketing mojo, we’d like to unapologetically say that this is not the data’s fault.
+Instead, consider the other stakeholder involved (that’s you).

-In the spirit of the New Year, I’d like to challenge you to a new resolution.
+With that in mind, we’d like to challenge you to look at your marketing and customer data strategy in a new way.
 It’s time to bring your creative mindset to the forefront and use your data to power your ideas, rather than dictate them.
 Here’s how to do it.

 You’re in love with metrics.
+We get it.
 After all, it’s now the norm to invest in highly measurable, predictable marketing.
-However, your reliance on this is also your downfall – leading to unremarkable results.
+However, reliance on this could also be your downfall – leading to unremarkable results.

-Not all effective marketing fits this mould.
-Step outside this cycle.
-Step outside your comfort zone.
+Not all effective marketing fits this mould, which is why you need to step outside this cycle and step outside your comfort zone.

 Do you call yourself a data‐driven marketer?
-Be an insight-driven marketer instead.
+Thought so.
+But if you’re going to take control of your marketing, you need to be an insight-driven marketer instead.

 Trust your instincts and see where they take you.
 Be outspoken, vocalise your ideas, and challenge your colleagues to have an opinion